 As algorithms get more complex, so is the potential for having vast outcome differences.
 There is no scientific consensus to rate photo Image Quality, and the photography industry has debated this since photography was invented.

 However, you can see the quality of our score algorithm from the quality of its outcome.
-We have had great feedback from industry-insiders about both the Uber-G IQ Score principles and its results.
+We have had great feedback from industry-insiders about both the Camera IQ Score principles and its results.

 Reality is the anchor.
 Predictability is satisfaction.
 Context is everything.